 Cameron hopes to become the third man, and the first solo person to descend more than seven miles into the deepest point on our Earth -- Challenger Deep in the Mariana Trench.
 Stretching for 2,500 km and 70 km wide, the trench is a crescent-shaped channel just off the Mariana Islands.
 Because of its extreme depth, no sunlight reaches the bottom and the water is near freezing.
 What creatures might inhabit this inhospitable landscape?

 Cameron's team completed an unmanned test run last month and were thrilled to see the sub return unscathed.
 He is ready for the real dive.

-It was over fifity years ago, on 23rd January, 1960, when two intrepid adventurers – Don Walsh and Jacques Piccard – reached the depths in a steel submersible called Trieste.
+It was over fifty years ago, on 23rd January 1960, when two intrepid adventurers – Don Walsh and Jacques Piccard – reached the depths in a steel submersible called Trieste.